pratikkulkarni228/segmentation-as-a-service/README.md

 ![alt text](https://github.com/pratikkulkarni228/segmentation-as-a-service/blob/master/figs/pred.png)
 ### How to setup the service:
 1. Clone this repository.
-2. Download the trained, converted and zipped model from [this link](https://drive.google.com/open?id=111lkKq_EvvpVut-V3oGaGbbHEWTowRQ2).
+2. [IMPORTANT] Download the trained, converted and zipped model from [this link](https://drive.google.com/open?id=111lkKq_EvvpVut-V3oGaGbbHEWTowRQ2).
-3. Place it in the cloned repo directory
+3. [IMPORTANT] Place it in the cloned repo directory
 4. Create a virtual env (OPTIONAL)
 Using CONDA:
 ``conda create -n yourenvname python=x.x anaconda``